What is a Notary?

 The Society represents the practising Notaries Public in Victoria.
 It assists members of the public, government and institutions with general enquiries about aspects of notarial practice as well as the location of notaries in Victoria.

-In order for the document to be acceptable overseas, it may require an apostille that can only be obtained from the Department of Foreign Affairs and Trade.
-Notaries can advise you about these requirements.
+In order for the document to be acceptable overseas, after notarisation, it may require intervention by an Embassy or Consulate [fees in addition to the notary’s fee are charged] and/or an Apostille or Legalisation that can only be obtained from the Department of Foreign Affairs and Trade [DFAT].
+Notaries can advise you about these requirements dependent upon the destination country.
 You will generally need to:

-- Provide the notary with your original identification documents together with your address
+- Provide the notary with your original identification documents together with your address.
+This varies for company, institutional or government clients with additional requirements.

 - Sign and complete the document in the presence of a notary.